kuhladriana/Project_2--Group-03/README.md

 ```
 /crowdfunding-etl
 ├── Resources/
 │   ├── crowdfunding.xlsx                # crowdfunding excel file as source
 │   ├── contacts.xlsx                    # contacts excel file as source
-│   ├── category.csv                       	# CSV for category data as output
+│   ├── category.csv                     # CSV for category data as input to database
-│   ├── subcategory.csv                    	# CSV for subcategory data as output
+│   ├── subcategory.csv                  # CSV for subcategory data as input to database
-│   ├── campaign.csv                       	# CSV for campaign data as output
+│   ├── campaign.csv                     # CSV for campaign data as input to database
-│   └── contacts.csv                       	# CSV for contacts data as output
+│   └── contacts.csv                     # CSV for contacts data as input to database
 ├── notebooks/
 │   ├── ETL_Mini_Project_Starter_Code.ipynb	# Jupyter Notebook for Extract and Transform excel data
-│   └── load_to_postgres_notebook.ipynb    	# Jupyter Notebook for Load into Postgres
+│   └── load_to_postgres_notebook.ipynb    	# Jupyter Notebook for Loading data from csv files into Postgres
-│   └── analysis_notebook.ipynb     			# Jupyter Notebook for Visualization
+│   └── analysis_notebook.ipynb     			# Jupyter Notebook for Data Visualization
 ├── crowdfunding_db/
 |   ├── crowdfunding_erd_documentation.pdf		# Documentation of ERD
 |   ├── crowdfunding_erd.png         			# ERD from QuickDBD